kubra-Ghafoor/-20SW056-AND-20SW071--Currency_And_Temperature_Convertor/README.md

 # CURRENCY AND TEMPERATURE CONVERTER

-It is a GUI based CONVERTER which converts currency and temperature  created using java language
+It is a GUI based CONVERTER created using java language

+It will provide ease to everyone in conversion of currency and temperature in a very less time
 ## language and tools
 * Java
 * Netbeans